 Despite the police report placing the motorist at fault, the insurance adjuster for Alamo Rental REFUSED to accept full liability for the accident based on the motorist’s version of the facts.
 In fact, they only offered $10,000 to settle the case.
 The motorist later claimed to be driving in the left lane at the time of the accident, the same lane the motorcyclist was travelling in.
 [He said the right lane was closed due to road construction.]
 However, our client was adamant the motorist was travelling in the right lane parallel to his lane of travel.
 Due to this “he said – he said” situation, the insurance adjuster found our client to be at fault for the accident.
 Their stated reason - he was travelling at an unsafe speed behind the car, and was unable to stop when the motorist attempted to make a U-turn.

-The young motorcyclist searched for a top personal injury lawyer in San Francisco who focused on motorcycle accidents, and found Sally Morin Law.
+The young motorcyclist searched for a top personal injury lawyer in San Francisco who focused on motorcycle accidents, and found Sally Morin Personal Injury Lawyers.
 The law firm filed a lawsuit, as the $10,000 settlement offer was certainly not acceptable.
 To reverse the denial of liability, motorcycle accident lawyer Sally Morin hired an accident reconstruction expert who completed a detailed investigation into the accident.
 Based on this investigation, the expert ultimately determined that the motorist made an illegal U-turn over a double yellow line, not in an intersection, and that he failed to do so safely.
 To overcome the motorist’s claim that was he driving in the left lane due to the closure of the right lane for construction on the accident date, Sally Morin and her motorcycle accident legal team obtained construction records from the city for this time period.
 After sifting through pages of records, the team was finally able to show that both lanes of traffic were open on the date in question, calling the motorist’s version of the facts into question.

 Ultimately mediation was scheduled in the hopes an amicable resolution could be reached.
 Although the defense initially entered mediation with another appallingly low offer, this did not faze Sally.
 Over the next 8 hours, Sally worked tirelessly to inch the insurance company’s offer higher and higher to adequately compensate her client for the injuries and pain and suffering he had endured.